-Photovoltaic (PV) systems exploit the photoelectric effect discovered more than a century ago.
-In certain materials, the energy of incoming light kicks electrons into motion, creating a current.
+Photovoltaic (PV) systems work because PV materials absorb the energy in photons of certain wavelengths and release electrons, which can be collected into a current.
 Sheets of these materials are routinely employed to power a host of devices—from orbiting satellites to pocket calculators—and many companies make roof-sized units for homes and office buildings.

-At the present time, however, the best commercial PV systems produce electricity at five to six times the cost of other generation methods, though if a system is installed at its point of use, which is often the case, its price may compete successfully at the retail level.
-PV is an intermittent source, meaning that it’s only available when the Sun is shining.
+However, PV is an intermittent source, available only when the Sun is shining.
 Furthermore, unless PV energy is consumed immediately, it must be stored in batteries or by some other method.
 Adequate and cost-effective storage solutions await development.
-One factor favoring PV systems is that they produce maximum power close to the time of peak loads, which are driven by air-conditioning.
+One factor favoring PV systems is that they produce maximum power close to the time of peak demand, which is driven by air conditioning.
 Peak power is much more expensive than average power.
-With the advent of time-of-day pricing for power, PV power will grow more economical.
+With the advent of time-of-day pricing for power, PV power could grow more economical.

 Sunlight can also be focused and concentrated by mirrors and the resulting energy employed to heat liquids that drive turbines to create electricity—a technique called solar thermal generation.
+Unlike PV chips, which only respond to certain wavelengths in sunlight, solar thermal generation uses the entire solar spectrum.
 Existing systems produce electricity at about twice the cost of fossil-fuel sources.
-Engineering advances will reduce the cost, but solar thermal generation is unlikely to be feasible outside regions such as the southwestern United States that receive substantial sunlight over long time periods.
+Engineering advances will reduce the cost, but solar thermal generation is unlikely to be feasible outside regions such as the southwestern United States that receive plentiful sunlight over long time periods.

 - Electricity from Renewable Resources: Status, Prospects, and Impediments (2010)

 - Effect of U.S. Tax Policy on Greenhouse Gas Emissions (2013)

 - Overview and Summary of America’s Energy Future: Technology and Transformation (2010)